 Obtaining compensation in a pedestrian accident hinges on you being able to prove the driver of the vehicle was negligent and caused your injuries.
 Some cases are easy to prove who was at fault, while others may not be as clear cut.
 No matter the circumstances surrounding the accident, it is important to never admit fault to anyone at the scene.
 Doing so may result in your statements being used against you later on in court.

 - Don’t deny yourself Medical Treatment

 You must seek medical treatment after being hit by a car.
 Even if you do not feel you are seriously hurt, it is important to seek treatment and keep copies of your medical records.
 Many people refuse medical treatment immediately following an accident only to find their pain suddenly increase a day or two later.

 If you have been injured by a negligent driver while walking in a public place, contact a personal injury attorney for advice.
 After a brief consultation, an attorney will offer an opinion on whether or not you have a strong case and possibly how to move forward with it.
-Hiring an experienced car accident lawyer Phoenix AZ can count on to represent you may help you obtain a fair settlement for the injuries you sustained as a pedestrian from the at-fault driver.
+Hiring an experienced car accident lawyer can count on to represent you may help you obtain a fair settlement for the injuries you sustained as a pedestrian from the at-fault party.